rid17pawar/Hotel-Management/README.md

 # Online-Banking
-Using HTML and CSS also Xampp
+Using HTML, CSS and Xampp